Support at Home Billing and Claiming Workflow

 5. Click Add File.

 6. Select the correct file from your computer and click Upload.
-The claim status should update automatically.
+The claim status will update to Processing, which means your team can now begin processing the claim.

 Step 9: CareVision Processes and Runs Data Checks